thisHermit/nlp_project/README.md

 - What have you changed compared to the base model (or to previous experiments, if you run experiments on top of each other)?
   - The decoder part of the vae is added on top of the base model.
 - What were the results?
-  - The model performed sligthtly better with a mcc of 0.066.
+  - The model performed slightly better with a mcc of 0.066.
 - Add relevant metrics and plots that describe the outcome of the experiment well.

 ![accuracies](images/ptd-experiments/exp3.txt-metrics.csv_accuracies_vs_epoch.png) ![mccs](images/ptd-experiments/exp3.txt-metrics.csv_matthews_coefficients_vs_epoch.png)